dyhes/zulip/docs/testing/testing-with-node.md

    - `Instance folder` should be the root of the `zulip` repository on your host (where the Vagrantfile is located).
    - `Provider` should be `virtualbox` on macOS and Docker on Linux
-   - In `Boxes`, choose the one used for Zulip (unless you use Virtualbox for other things, there should only be one option).
+   - In `Boxes`, choose the one used for Aloha (unless you use Virtualbox for other things, there should only be one option).

    You shouldn't need to set these additional settings: